aleoterob/aura-ag/README.md

 5. **Open in browser:**
    - Navigate to [http://localhost:3000](http://localhost:3000)
-   - The application will automatically redirect to `/login`
+   - The application will automatically redirect to `/es/login` (default locale)
+   - Access English version at `/en/login`

 ## Main Features

 - ✅ Complete authentication with Supabase
+- ✅ Internationalization (i18n) with English and Spanish support
 - ✅ Chatbot with multiple AI models (GPT-4o, Deepseek R1)
 - ✅ Conversation persistence in Supabase
 - ✅ Optional web search with Perplexity